LunaTW/twu-biblioteca-yuezhang/README.md

 * This README document have four points:
-	+ 1.How to installation and configuration environment.
+	+ 1. How to installation and configuration environment.
-	+ 2.Library database (temporary)
+	+ 2. Library database (temporary)
-	+ 3.How to use the system
+	+ 3. How to use the system
-	+ 4.The principle behind the system
+	+ 4. The principle behind the system

 ### One:	How to installation and configuration environment.
 > 1.Download and install Java JDK 8.